bixBeta/scRNA-WS24/Lessons/Week2.md

 <details>
 <summary> Alternative option
 </summary>
-Alternatively, you can use the 'Files' tab in the lower right panel to navigate to the new `Seurat` directory and then the 'More' menu to `Set As Working Directory`.
+<i>Alternatively, you can use the 'Files' tab in the lower right panel to navigate to the new `Seurat` directory and then the 'More' menu to `Set As Working Directory`.</i>
 </details>

 5) Create a new R script using the top menu: File --> New File --> Rscript or Shift/Cmd|Ctrl/N. This will create a new file in the upper left panel where you can build your code, before running it in the console panel.